openhalal/openHalal/README.md

 * Internet by itself is Halal.

-Hence, openHalal a platform which , and follow the Ahkamh of Allah SWT and sunnah of Messenger of Allah, peace and blessings be upon him.
+### Halal Business

+Abu Sa’id reported: The Prophet, peace and blessings be upon him, said, “The honest and trustworthy merchant will be with the prophets, the truthful, and the martyrs.” -- [Source: Sunan al-Tirmidhī 1209]

+**Guldelines**

+1. Product Should be Halal
+2. No Gharar (uncertainty, deception and risk).
+3. No Storage of Basic Necessity for price gain.
+4. No Riba(Interest/Sood).

-# OpenHalal
+# OpenHalal Initiative
 **InshaAllah**
 * will follow the Ahkam of Allah swt and Sunnah of Messenger of Allah, peace and blessings be upon him.
 * is a platform which will deal with everything halal.